New - Click HERE to view GCSE recordings to use as part of year 11 revision.

 Why not visit www.weneedmaths.com - a Maths application website built by one of our Maths team that is used regularly in lessons.

 Come and visit our purpose-built Maths block and you'll hear laughter, excitement and even singing.
 It's not dull, it's deliberately vibrant and a bit eccentric.
-Welcome to Dene Magna Maths.
+Welcome to Dene Magna Maths - we're on a mission to challenge the negative stereotype of Maths learning in our nation, and to raise STEM aspirations and achievement in our beautiful but challenging locality.

 You can find out more about our intent and strategy for each key stage by downloading the documents below.